-The commonwealth currently has a data system, WDQI, which incorporates all Department of Labor workforce program data, Unemployment Compensation (UC) wage record data, and TANF and SNAP participant data from Pennsylvania's Department of Human Services.
+The commonwealth currently has a data system, PADataShare, which incorporates all PA Department of Labor & Industry (L&I) workforce program data, Unemployment Compensation (UC) wage record data, and TANF and SNAP participant data from the PA Department of Human Services.
 The proposed plan is to incorporate Adult and Basic Literacy Education and Office of Vocational Rehabilitation data as well.
-In addition, the Department of Education (PDE) is working to integrate its current pre-k though grade 12 statewide longitudinal student level data into WDQI and develop more robust postsecondary data.
+In addition, the PA Department of Education (PDE) is working to integrate its current pre-k though grade 12 statewide longitudinal student level data into PADataShare and develop more robust postsecondary data.
 This will enable the production of performance metrics via one data platform with reporting and analysis capabilities.